 Award-winning member of the National String Project Consortium, offering low-cost, high-quality instruction on violin, viola, cello, and double bass.

-The mission of the ASU School of Music String Project is to offer low-cost, high-quality instruction on orchestral stringed instruments: violin, viola, cello, and double bass (with limited times for individual instruction on guitar).
+The mission of the ASU School of Music String Project is to offer low-cost, high-quality instruction on orchestral stringed instruments: violin, viola, cello, and double bass.
 The program supports existing public school string programs and provides string education to those enrolled in schools where no program is available.
 An additional purpose of all String Projects in the country is to offer supervised teaching experience to music majors, to better prepare them for teaching in K-12 classes or for offering private instruction.